 FreeTaxUSA’s Filing Options

-The Free option offers you a majority of the features you’ll need for filing.
-Federal filing is free, while state returns cost $12.95 per state.
-While it’s not completely fee, it’s not as expensive as some other services.
-Plus, you’re able to e-file, which saves time and money.
+The Basic Edition offers you a majority of FreeTaxUSA’s features you’ll need for filing.
+Federal filing is free, while state returns cost $14.99 per state.
+So while this option is not completely free, it’s still less expensive than most other tax software.

 Return & Payment Options

 You can pay for FreeTaxUSA using a credit card or debit card.
 Depending on your provider, you may be charged convenience fees.
 You can also choose to deduct the filing service cost directly from your refund, but you will need to pay a fee of $24.99.

 Tax Extension Filing